shi7a505/instabug_taSk/README.md

-# 🔐 Instabug Task – SealedSecrets Automation
+# 🔐 Task – SealedSecrets Automation

 This project is a solution for the Instabug DevOps task.
 It automates the process of re-encrypting all SealedSecrets in a Kubernetes cluster using `kubeseal`.